• Skip to primary navigation

 They weren’t perfect, but I do love how those early travel blog posts I wrote were completely unfiltered.

-People loved some of them – it may not have been useful writing, but it was interesting.
+People loved some of them – it may not have been my most useful travel writing, but it was interesting.
 (I mean, I was a Westerner living in China and not sugar-coating what the experience was like.
 Of course that’s going to be fun to read.)

 Because you could be reading the New York Times or National Geographic right now, but you’re reading Tilted Map instead.
 It’s not because my writing is better, but because there’s a market for everything, no matter how small.
 With all the studied perfection out there, people want to see some reality and read about personal experiences, too.